Apple Pay on the Web

 Requirements

-This demo uses Apple Pay JS API, and to run this demo you need to use:
+This demo uses the Payment Request API, and to run this demo you need to use:

 Display an Apple Pay button